fhollenbach/RCrashcourse/CourseNotes.md

 To be perfectly honest, any data science and programming journey relies *heavily* on help.
-One of the great things about the R system is that there is a *ton* of help to be found, from internal RStudi resources, to package documentation, online developer communities (like [Stackoverflow](https://stackoverflow.com/)), and much, much more.
+One of the great things about the R system is that there is a *ton* of help to be found, from internal RStudio resources, to package documentation, online developer communities (like [Stackoverflow](https://stackoverflow.com/)), and much, much more.

 ### Online resources